-At this point in time the most good names are already taken or people bought the domain and just wait to sell them off.
+At this point in time, the best names are already taken or people bought the domain and just wait to sell them off.

-To check if your domain is still available try out:
+To check if your domain is still available to try out:

 You got your server and are ready to go?
 Great.